CrohnEngineer/Vynthesizer/README.md

 ## Credits and inspirations
 The whole project has been inspired by @mbuccoli 's [VRMusic](https://github.com/mbuccoli/VRmusic).
-Vynthesizer is mainly build upon [Tone.js](https://tonejs.github.io/) and [p5.js](https://github.com/processing/p5.js), using Javascript, JQuery, HTML5 and Bootstrap4.
+Vynthesizer is mainly build upon [Tone.js](https://tonejs.github.io/) and [p5.js](https://github.com/processing/p5.js), using Javascript, JQuery, HTML5 and Bootstrap 4.
 For what concerns the UI, the keyboard is realized using a slightly modified version of https://github.com/openmusic/piano-keyboard (with the aid of https://github.com/WebReflection/document-register-element library for the Custom Web Components support in Firefox), while the knobs and dropdowns are realized using the following libraries: https://github.com/andrepxx/pure-knob and https://github.com/marghoobsuleman/ms-Dropdown.

 ## Issues